 The Citadel (‘citadella’) is the name of the stronghold that dominates Budapest at the top of Mount Gellért.
 Built by the Austrians in 1854 on one of the peaks of Budapest (235m), the Hungarian Statue of Liberty stands since 1947.As the city symbol, it pays homage to the liberation of Budapest at the end of the second World War by the Soviet Red Army.
 You can discover the most beautiful panoramic view of Buda and Pest there.

-Address: Mount Gellért, 11th district, Buda – map –
+Address: The Citadel, Mount Gellért, 11th district, Buda – map –

 To get to the Citadel from Váci street, go to the Ferenciek tere bus stop on Kossuth Lajos Boulevard, which cuts Váci Street 200m on your left.

 You have two options by bus (or go by taxi in 10 minutes).

 Option 1: Bus 8E (2 stops) then a climb on foot (13mn).

 Option 2: Bus 8E and bus 27 with a walk (6mn).

 Visit Budapest in 4 days – Day 4

 Opened in 1818, the Gellért Baths in Buda are backed by the Grand Hôtel Gellért.
 It is a iconic institution in Budapest with its Art Deco architecture and many thermal pools, outdoor wave pool and massage services and treatments.
 Complete information is found in our article,‘The Best Baths of Budapest’ on this link.